 "I will not take no for an answer!" he insists with exaggerated grandeur, sitting me down on the couch.
 James takes one glance at me and immediately looks annoyed.

-doing here?" he asks Fred, saying the word 'she' as though it's poisonous.
+"What's she doing here?" he asks Fred, saying the word 'she' as though it's poisonous.

 Gee, thanks.
 What do I see in this guy again?